rhallora-heidelberg/go-wordnik/README.md

   //...
 ```

-If you need to set the same parameters on a regular basis, you can define your own functions which fit the QueryOption definition in [queryOptions.go](queryOptions.go), something like this:
+If you need to set the same parameters on a regular basis, you can define your own functions which fit the QueryOption definition in [queryOptions.go](queryOptions.go):
 ```golang
   //  type QueryOption func(*url.Values)
   func LongListOfLongNouns() wordnik.QueryOption {